neuroinformatics-unit/neuroinformatics-unit.github.io/_sources/get-involved/gsoc/guidelines.md.txt

 - **GSoC experience.**
     Have you participated in GSoC before?
 If so, when and with which project?
 What was your experience like?
 If you haven't, what do you expect from the program?
 - **Are you also applying to projects with other organisations in GSoC 2025?**
     If so, which ones?
-How do you plan to manage your time and commitments if you are accepted by multiple organizations?
 What would be your preference in case of a tie?

 ## References